pramodoutlook/DevOps-Essentials/Lab 2.md

 ```
 git status
 ```
-Currently our Code is in Local Repository.
+Currently, our Code is in Local Repository.

 ### Task 2: Pushing the Code to your Remote GitHub Repository